 The Plan is designed and intended to be qualified under Section 1165 of the Puerto Rico Internal Revenue Code of 1994, as amended (the "1994 PR Code"), and Section 1081.01(a) of the Internal Revenue Code for a New Puerto Rico, Act No. 1 of January 31, 2011, as amended from time to time (the "2011 PR Code").
-The Plan has received a favorable determination letter from the Puerto Rico Treasury Department (the "PR Treasury") as to its qualified status under the 1994 PR Code and the

-2011 PR Code.
-The Trust associated with the Plan is intended to be exempt from Puerto Rico income taxation pursuant to the provisions of Section 1165(a) of the 1994 PR Code and Section 1081.01(a) of the 2011 PR Code, and pursuant to Section 1022(i)(1) of ERISA, for United States income tax purposes, the Plan's Master Trust is to be considered as an organization as described in Section 401 (a) of the U.S. Internal Revenue Code of 1986, as amended (the "U.S. Code") and exempt under Section 501(a) of the U.S. Code.
+The Plan has received a favorable determination letter from the Puerto Rico Treasury Department as to its qualified status under the 1994 PR Code and the 2011 PR Code.
+The Trust associated with the Plan is intended to be exempt from Puerto Rico income taxation.
+Pursuant to the provisions of Section 1165(a) of the 1994 PR Code and Section 1081.01(a) of the 2011 PR Code, pursuant to Section 1022(i)(1) of ERISA, for United States income tax purposes, the Plan's Master Trust is to be considered as an organization as described in Section 401(a) of the U.S. Internal Revenue Code of 1986, as amended (the "U.S. Code"), and exempt under Section 501(a) of the U.S. Code.
 Accordingly, no provision for income taxes has been made.

-U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the 1994 PR Code and the 2011 PR Code.
-As of December 31, 2016 and 2015, the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2013.
+U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Puerto Rico Treasury Department.
+As of December 31, 2018 and 2017, the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2015.